 I can honestly say that I feel enormously blessed to be able to call myself a massage therapist!
 I get to have a career that makes me feel valuable to both clients and my community.
 Massage is truly part of who I am and not just what I do to make a living.
-That said, developing a successful career didn’t just happen, I had to work for it, often investing time, energy and money that I didn’t have readily available – not an unusual story for many who have found success.
+That said, developing a successful career didn’t just happen.
+I had to work for it, often investing time, energy, and money that I didn’t have readily available – not an unusual story for many who have found success.

-So where do you start?
+So, where do you start?

-- Get massage at the student client at any school at which you are considering applying.
+Get a massage at the student client at any school to which you are considering applying.
 I would make sure to ask for a therapist that is closer to graduation.
 This can be extremely helpful as it can give you insight into the style and techniques you can expect to learn at that establishment.
 It also gives you a great opportunity to ask the therapist what they think about their school and the education they have received.

-- Know the school’s success rates!
+Know the school’s success rates!
 How many students that enroll actually graduate?
 Of those who graduate, how many found gainful employment?
 Of those who are employed, what is the average income they earn?
 Schools should be tracking this information.
 You should be concerned if they can’t answer these basic questions.

 The process of learning massage can be an amazing adventure.
 Students not only learn about how the human body works, but they learn about their existence in their own body.
-It can be an intrapersonal, interpersonal and extrapersonal experience.
+It can be an intrapersonal, interpersonal, and extrapersonal experience.
 Receiving a proper education in massage therapy is only the first step in the journey of creating a career in massage.
 An essential step that creates the foundation for everything else to follow.
 Be sure to choose wisely and with clear intent.

 Do you LOVE the massage school you attended?
 Let us know where you went and why you recommend it!